 “Can you help me?
 I don’t understand this.”

-Were the words I wished I said to my seatmate who knew how to answer those 10 logarithmic questions.
+Eight words I wished I said to my seatmate who knew how to answer those 10 logarithmic questions.
 Instead, my mouth was shut tight by an imaginary chain.
 The defendant here pleads guilty: I confess, I was wrong and terrified.
 It was my responsibility to understand the topic, but I was clueless.
 So how could I ask someone who’s already busy for help?
 The case closed, with me, in my personal jail, getting all the answers wrong.

 That day, I didn’t just redeem myself by studying logarithms for hours, I went further and studied the chapter after.

-This process happened a lot of times with different situations and, eventually, I figured that if I did everything myself, I wouldn’t need to ask for help and be a hindrance.
+I figured that if I did everything myself, I wouldn’t need to ask for help and be a hindrance.
 It’s tattooed onto my brain until it was my motto: “Do everything yourself”.
 So with school, extracurricular, family, friends, homework and self-studies, I placed them all within my hands.
 I was managing my time efficiently, challenging myself and placing every piece perfectly into my own puzzle.

 But my supposedly bulletproof strategy didn’t work for everything.
 When my sister was diagnosed with cancer, she and my parents had to leave for treatment in Singapore.
-I stayed at home where I completed my responsibilities because I thought they would be back in a month, but I quickly learned that cancer is complex: every small step forward often came accompanied by one or two setbacks.
-My hope for this to end became limited and quickly diminished.
-I didn’t recognize words on the whiteboard, or scheduled meetings.
-I didn’t recognize the number of times I stayed past 3 a.m trying to do everything at once.
-I was a dying prisoner trying to hold everything together but myself.
-It didn’t take long for me to notice that I can’t do it alone anymore; I couldn't focus.
-No matter how hard I tried to juggle school, clubs and households, I wasn’t able to catch up with time.
+I stayed at home because I thought they would be back in a month, but I quickly learned that cancer is complex: every small step forward were often accompanied by one or two setbacks.

+As time went on, I started running myself ragged trying to manage all my responsibilities alone.
+I didn’t know how many times I stayed past 3 a.m trying to do everything at once.
+I didn’t recognize words on the whiteboard, or remember scheduled meetings.
+I was dying, trying to hold everything together but myself.
+It didn’t take long for me to notice that I couldn’t do it alone anymore; I wasn’t coping.
+No matter how hard I tried to juggle school, clubs and my household, I wasn’t able to catch up with time.
 No matter how hard I wanted to have 2 brains at once, I had to admit there was only one Shelby.
 So, I did the inevitable.

 I asked for help.